anishagaikwad12/velora-ecommerce/README.md

-Here’s your **clean, properly formatted README with good spacing, headings, and font hierarchy** (GitHub-ready) 👇

----

 # 💜 Velora – Fashion E-commerce Website

 Velora is a modern **full-stack fashion e-commerce web application** designed with a premium UI and smooth shopping experience.